Click on the gallery guide to learn more

 Stainless steel laser cut outs, aluminum hand-spun cylinders, milled shavings, copper circuits -- these are the materials leftover from the manufacturing process.
-These too are the starting point, even the inspiration, behind the art of reVISION.
+These too are the starting point, even the inspiration for reVISION.

 - A.V.
 Ryan